deployphp/docs/configuration.md

 ### repository

-Git repository of application.
+Git repository of the application.

-To use a private repository it needs to generate a SSH-key on your host and add to the repository as a Deploy Key (a.k.a.
+To use a private repository, you need to generate a SSH-key on your host and add it to the repository as a Deploy Key (a.k.a.
 Access Key).
 This key allows your host to pull out the code.
 Or use can use agent forwarding.

-Note that at the first time host can ask to add host in `known_hosts` file.
-The easiest way to do it is running `git clone <repo>` on your host and saying `yes`.
+Note that the first time a host connects, it can ask to add host in `known_hosts` file.
+The easiest way to do this is by running `git clone <repo>` on your host and saying `yes` when prompted.

 ### git_tty

 Allocate TTY for `git clone` command. `false` by default.
-This allow you to enter passphrase for keys or add host to `known_hosts`.
+This allow you to enter a passphrase for keys or add host to `known_hosts`.

 ~~~php
 set('git_tty', true);